jonananas/knowledge/docker.md

 * Source and explanation of each issue from docker-bench-security - <https://benchmarks.cisecurity.org/tools2/docker/CIS_Docker_1.11.0_Benchmark_v1.0.0.pdf>
 * On-site security scan if you are paying for private repo - <https://docs.docker.com/docker-cloud/builds/image-scan>

+## root-access to host without user namespace
+There are two ways to allow a user to run docker, either it can sudo to root, or it belongs to a docker-group.
+Either way, there is nothing preventing the docker-user from becoming root in docker, for example by running docker run --user root.
+There is also nothing preventing the user from mounting / (root) from the host into docker.
+The net effect is that any user running Docker effectively has root access to the host.
+*Unless* users are namespaced, which they are not by default, see <https://docs.docker.com/engine/reference/commandline/dockerd/#daemon-user-namespace-options> for more info.
+When users are namespaced, the root user in the docker container will map to a different user on the host.

 # In production
 * <https://thehftguy.wordpress.com/2016/11/01/docker-in-production-an-history-of-failure/>
 * <http://patrobinson.github.io/2016/11/05/docker-in-production/>